Avvvvvvie/beavergang-mc/README.md

 ## How to use:
 After putting the datapack and the resource pack in their respective folder, run `function beavergang:setup`.
-You will get a settings items, where you can configure the following:
+You will get a "settings item", with which you can configure the following:

 - Place cards hidden, open or dynamic
 - Take cards hidden, open or dynamic